Monday, December 11, 2017

 1888

-A group of gentlemen held a dinner at a private club in St. Paul, Minnesota in January 1888 to mark the twenty-fifth anniversary of the Emancipation Proclamation, a wartime executive order issued by President Lincoln which freed the slaves in the Confederacy.
-In addition to the bill of fare and list of toasts, the menu featured a remarkable seating chart.
-In addition to the participants, it included the names of leaders who were there in spirit, being remembered for the role they played in the struggle for freedom.
+In January of 1888, a group of gentlemen held a dinner at a private club in St. Paul, Minnesota to mark the twenty-fifth anniversary of the Emancipation Proclamation.
+This wartime executive order, issued by President Lincoln, freed the slaves in the Confederacy.
+The menu for the event included not only the bill of fare and list of toasts but also a remarkable seating chart.
+This chart featured the names of participants as well as leaders who were remembered for their roles in the struggle for freedom, symbolically present in spirit.

 Monday, October 9, 2017